 For years our patients received care from the comfort of their homes, and we can now do the same in our new home.

-Regional Hospice and Palliative Care provides convenient hospice services for each of our Woodbury patients.
+Regional Hospice provides convenient hospice services for each of our Woodbury patients.
 We can come to you in your home, nursing home, or assisted living facility, or invite you to our Danbury inpatient center, the Center for Comfort Care and Healing.
 We are here to assist patients 24 hours a day, 7 days a week.

 Physicians, registered nurses, social workers, chaplains, hospice care aides and trained hospice volunteers work as a team to provide patients with exceptional care.
 They each follow customized care plans that were determined based off of each patients needs and symptoms.
 For patients who need further assistance we offer speech, physical and occupational therapy.